Har-yady/0r1g1n-Protocol/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of unacceptable behaviour may be reported to the project maintainers at [placeholder — add contact email before publishing].
+Instances of unacceptable behaviour may be reported to the project maintainers at 0r1g1nprotocol@proton.me.

 All reports will be reviewed promptly and handled confidentially.
 The maintainers are committed to protecting the identity of reporters.